Application and Eligibility

 No, you must have your Permanent Resident status at the time of applying (by the application deadline).

 This program states that it provides opportunities to undergraduate students.
 If I will graduate before the internship term for which I am applying, am I eligible to participate?

 The program is for undergraduates.
-However, graduating or recent graduates are eligible to apply as a “senior” under the following two circumstances: (1) you have not yet started a program of graduate study and you will not matriculate as a graduate student prior to completing your SRP term, and (2) the time period between completing your undergraduate degree and starting your SRP term is less than three months.
+However, graduating or recent graduates are eligible to apply as a “senior” under the following two circumstances: (1) you have not yet started a program of graduate study and you will not matriculate as a graduate student prior to completing your seasonal internship term, and (2) the time period between completing your undergraduate degree and starting your seasonal internship term is less than three months.

 I’m an undergraduate student, but I won’t be 18 years old for another year.
 If this program is for undergraduate students, why can’t I participate?